Donald Trump is closing in on the American presidency.

 But that doesn’t actually matter so much when it comes to speculating a Trump presidency, because Trump, like all presidents, must play by the rules.

 Chief among them: No American president defines America and no president ever will

 American presidents have powerful constraints that keep megalomania in check.
-They are doomed to eight-year stints, bound by a strong, time-honored Constitution that is remarkably difficult to change.
+They are doomed to eight-year stints, bound by a strong, time-honored that is remarkably difficult to change.
 Bad presidents need not be overthrown, simply outlasted.
 Presidential enemies tick down the days and throw their energy into the next election rather than sedition and civil war.

 This prevents any one president from ever lasting long enough to establish the kinds of cults of personalities necessary to truly alter the US.
 Even the Bush family, a political dynasty if ever there was one, had little continuation between father and son, with the two presidencies remembered as vastly different affairs.

 This also means presidents have only so much time to use so much power.
 In political science terms, it’s called “political capital” — the mushy social mass of influence, bribes, promises, lies and goodwill that propel people to obey the president.
 Eventually, all presidents run out of capital.

 President Obama, for instance, came in with a great deal of political capital in 2009: He was elected by a wide margin, controlled both houses of Congress and had little baggage he could be attacked on.
 But despite these advantages, Obama used up most of his capital within a year enacting his health care reform, known colloquially as Obamacare.

 That one achievement was huge: to restructure America’s health care insurance industry is to change $3 trillion worth of the economy, or about 17 percent of the total US GDP.

 From there, Obama’s achievements become more mundane.
 Having spent virtually all his political capital on Obamacare, he has had to content himself with small tactical victories that, while they certainly will define his presidency, have not permanently changed the US.